-- (a) What are the essential ingredients of a sale under CST Act? - (b) Describe Doctrine of Unjust Enrichment?
+- (a) What are the essential ingredients of a sale under CST Act? - (b) Describe Doctrine of Unjust Enrichment? - (c) List out the powers of the DGFT (Director General of Foreign Trade).

 (a) Essential ingredients of a sale under CST Act: